TanStack/query/README.md

 ## `queryCache.refetchQueries`

-The `refetchQueries` method can be used to refetch multiple queries in cache based on their query keys or any other functionally accessible property/state of the query.
+The `refetchQueries` method can be used to refetch single or multiple queries in the cache based on their query keys or any other functionally accessible property/state of the query.
+By default, queries that are fresh (not stale) will not be refetched, but you can override this by passing the `force: true` option.

 ```js
 import { queryCache } from 'react-query'